M$^3$AV: A Multimodal, Multigenre, and Multipurpose Audio-Visual Academic Lecture Dataset: Benchmarks and Experiments

 \subsubsection{Task Description}

+We define the task formally as follows.
+Let $I$, $T_{i}$ and $T_{s}$ be the slide picture, slide text and the speech transcription of every segment, respectively.
+For the ``Slide$\rightarrow$Script'' task, we need to generate $T_{s}$ based on $I$.
+Note that $T_{i}$ can be viewed as the intermediate result generated from $I$ by the OCR model.
+For the ``Script$\rightarrow$Slide'' task, we need to generate $T_{i}$ based on $T_{s}$.
 The Slide and Script Generation (SSG) Task is designed to promote AI models to understand and reconstruct advanced academic knowledge, thus assisting researchers in creating slides and presentations.
-The selected paper sentences are provided to supplement rich knowledge.
+The selected paper sentences are provided for retrieval-augmented generation (RAG), supplementing rich knowledge.
 Such models with academic comprehension can facilitate researchers to handle frequently updated academic materials to acquire knowledge and innovation efficiently.